OSCAR-CASALS/Final_degree_proyect-Variant-calling-in-highly-homologous-regions/README.md

-# Variant Calling on genes with high homology to pseudogenes
+# Variant calling in highly homologous regions
 This pipeline is designed to perform variant calling on regions with high homology to a pseudogene.

-# Required Input
+## Required Input
 This pipeline requires:
   - A reference genome.
   - A gff3 annotation of the reference genome.
   - A fastq file with the reads we want to do variant calling on.

-# How does it work?
+## How does it work?
 First the pipeline will create a blast database